 Even moreso in the Generation V games, where Pokémon Breeders will always engage with you in battle again and again every time you leave and come back to the area they're in.
 Not bad when your team is near their level, since they outright ask you to fight them again if you want to do some Level Grinding, but ridiculous once it's your level 70+ Olympus Mons against their level 18 scrubs...

 Anyone can curb stomp the Elite Four of most games with Level 100 Pokémon traded from another game.
 Emerald, in particular, has Rayquaza, who is accessible at Level 70 before the Elite Four and can take them all out solo with a few healing items between fights.
-This backfires when you reach Glacia and Wallace, because Rayquaza is a Dragon pokemon and they both are Ice trainers.
+This backfires when you reach Glacia and Wallace, because Rayquaza is a Dragon Pokémon and they both are Ice trainers.
 Or at least it would, if Rayquaza wasn't a mascot legendary Pokémon and couldn't OHKO anything they put out.

 Beating the game is a fair accomplishment for any gamer, and perhaps easy for some, given the resources that are handed out to the player during the game.
 However, practically nothing other than the facilities that require you to EV train your Pokemon can stand against an EV trained team.
 Using a level 100 metagame party filled with strategies designed to butt heads with the best-of-the-best is more than a curb stomp battle for any normal in-game trainer.